kristina-nikolova/image-explorer/README.md

 # image-explorer
-Allow you to organize images on your android device
+Image explorer allows you to organize your photos in albums.
+It is build for android in Cordova/Iionic.